 Learn more: Best no annual fee credit cards

 It’s possible to transfer miles between personal and business accounts.
 The Capital One® Spark® Miles for Business earns 2x miles on purchases.
 Hotel and rental car bookings through Capital One Travel earn 5x miles.

-Like the personal Capital One Venture and VentureOne, your miles are worth the most when redeemed for travel rewards or transferring to an airline partner.
+Like the personal Capital One Venture and VentureOne, your miles are worth the most when redeemed for travel rewards or transferring to a travel partner.
 You also get a fee credit, up to $100, for Global Entry or TSA PreCheck.

 The annual fee is $0 for the first 12 months, then $95.

 Related Article: Best business credit cards for airline miles

 The information for the Capital One® Spark® Miles Select for Business has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Capital One® Spark® Miles Select for Business is a no annual fee business credit card.
 You earn 1.5x miles on all purchases and 5x miles on hotel and auto rental bookings from Capital One travel.

 Miles can be redeemed for travel rewards, airline point transfers, cash rewards, and gift cards.